Irene’s Myomassology Institute

 In order to be included as an Irene’s Approved Employer, the proprietor must be in full compliance with the standards below.
 Employers who do not abide by these standards will not receive assistance in hiring new therapists.

 If you are familiar with Irene Gauthier’s history, you know that she worked hard for decades to bring the massage profession into a respected light.
 She attended massage school in the 1950s and spent the rest of her life forging a path for others to pursue therapeutic massage as a legitimate, viable career.

 Today, Irene’s school strives to uphold the reputation of massage therapy as a respected profession.
 We actively participate in massage regulation.
 Our placement department seeks the best career options for our alumni.
 To that end, we require all massage employers in which we align to provide fair labor practices for its therapists.

 Irene’s Myomassology Institute requires an establishment to comply with these standards to be an Irene’s Approved Employer.
 Prior to requesting assistance in finding a therapist, please read all of the standards to assure you meet these criteria.

-- Minimum $20 per one-hour massage.
+- Minimum $25 per one-hour massage.
 Although we strongly recommend $30 – $45 per one-hour massage to be competitive in the marketplace.
 Discounted massage does not discount therapist pay.